okesoft/dokeboss/README.md

 ## docker installation

 There are two options for Docker execution.
-Release version uses currently checked out branch to build image named dokeboss-api.
+Release version uses tag 1.0.1 to build image named dokeboss-api (you can replace version in Dockerfile if you need to).
 In case you want to develop or debug application you should use dokeboss-dev version, which reflects current working directory into Docker image.

 ### Release image
 To build and run release image simply use `docker-compose up`.
 Docker will download or build required images